OpenHack/openhack.github.com/austin/index.markdown

 - 7:15PM  Introductions (stand-up style)
 - 7:30PM  Hack
 - 10:30PM "Bring it to the Tribe"
-- 11:00PM Hit up a pub if that's your thing

 We'll begin with introductions at 7:15.
 Just say who you are, what you do and where you do it (if you want to), what languages/frameworks you work with, and anything else you want to share.
 This is just to let everybody get to